 Physics

 As a student in the physics major, you'll hone your skills as a problem solver who can work on technically sophisticated research and development projects.
-As you learn how physics serves as the foundation for key principles in science and engineering fields, you'll target your studies on astrophysics, engineering science, mathematical physics, electro-optics or combine programs to design your own path.
+As you learn how physics serves as the foundation for key principles in science and engineering fields, you'll broaden your studies on astrophysics, engineering science, mathematical physics, or electro-optics.
 Through classwork, access to the latest equipment and research opportunities, you'll be able to compare notes with world-class physicists working around the world.
 The program also is exceptional preparation for graduate studies in the physics fields.

 Program Highlights